emmt/ScientificCameras.jl/README.md

 that not all these settings may be available for the considered camera.
 To figure out the current settings, you can use `get*` methods (for instance, `getspeed(cam)` yields the current number of frames per second and exposure time).
-As a general rule, the `set*!(cam, ...)` methods shall return the actual settings which may be only a proxy of what has been required and these methods shall throw a `ScientificCameras.NotImplementedException` when a given setting is not implemented (so that you can specifically catch it).
+In general, the `set*!(cam, ...)` methods may be only able to approximately set the requested value(s) (*e.g.* because of rounding, of hardware limitations, *etc.*), it is therefore a good practice to check actual values by calling the corresponding `get*(cam)` methods.
+However, when a given setting is not implemented or when the settings are grossly wrong, the `set*!(cam, ...)` methods shall throw a `ScientificCameras.NotImplementedException` (so that you can specifically catch it).

 ### Reading a given number of images